-Use the Strength parameter to define how far back the memory of the temporal filter reaches.
+Use the Temporal Filter Strength parameter to define the strength of the temporal filter.

 How It Works#